 - Loss of contrast sensitivity (objects appear dull)

-Though cataracts are a natural aspect of aging, the good news is they are very treatable.
-The only effective treatment for a cataract is through surgical intervention.
+The good news is that cataracts are very treatable.
+The only long-term, permanent treatment for a cataract is surgical intervention.
 Cataract surgery is the most commonly performed procedure in the United States.
-Anywhere from 2 to 4 million procedures are performed each year.
-Cataract extraction is the safest and most predictable surgery performed on the human body today.
+Anywhere from 3 to 4 million procedures are performed each year.
+Cataract removal is the safest and most predictable surgery performed on the human body today.
 Cataract surgery is a successful and effective way of restoring your vision.

 Dr. Jani removes cataracts using micro-incision surgery and/or laser-assisted cataract surgery, which involves making a tiny incision in the eye, so that a slim probe can be used to remove the cataract with ultrasound energy.
-By the use of ultrasound, through a process called phacoemulsification, the cataract is dissolved, then allowing it to be gently vacuumed from the eye.
+Using ultrasound, through a process called phacoemulsification, the cataract is dissolved, after which it is gently vacuumed from the eye.
 Once the cataract is surgically removed from the eye, a clear artificial intraocular lens (IOL) used to restore clear vision is inserted through the small incision.

-Assuming a healthy eye, the patient can expect a painless procedure that usually takes minutes to perform, with a relatively short recovery time, and excellent post operative vision once the eye has completely healed.
-This procedure is done one eye at a time with the fellow eye commonly being operated on two weeks later.
-The procedure is performed on an outpatient basis and the patient is usually back to normal activities the next day.
+Assuming the eye is healthy, the patient can expect a painless procedure that usually takes minutes to perform, with a relatively short recovery time, and much improved post-operative vision once the eye has completely healed.
+This procedure is done one eye at a time, with one eye commonly being operated on one to two weeks after the other.
+The procedure is performed on an outpatient basis and the patient is usually back to most activities the next day.

 There have been many exciting innovations in cataract surgery including advanced surgical techniques, laser-assisted cataract surgery (FEMTO), and new and improved intraocular lens implants (IOLs).
 These advances have resulted in faster healing times and better vision after surgery.
-One of the latest advances in cataract surgery is a new generation of premium IOLs that provide vision for distance, near, and in-between.
+One of the latest advances in cataract surgery is a new generation of lifestyle premium IOLs that provide vision for distance, near, and in-between.
 Prior to multifocal, extended depth of focus (EDOF), and accommodative implants, most patients required reading glasses or bifocals after cataract surgery.
-The premium IOL implants used by Dr. Jani are ReSTOR®, Tecnis, Toric, and Crystalens®.
+The lifestyle premium IOL implants used by Dr. Jani are ReSTOR®, Tecnis, Symfony, Toric, and Crystalens®.

 After lifestyle premium cataract surgery (surgery that replaces the eye’s natural lens with a lifestyle premium IOL) most patients generally do not require glasses for most activities.
-Another premium lens technology called the Toric Lens reduces or eliminates astigmatism, thereby reducing or eliminating the need for glasses at a distance.
+Another premium lens technology called the toric lens reduces or eliminates astigmatism, thereby reducing or eliminating the need for glasses at a distance.
 Ideal candidates for premium cataract surgery are individuals who have active lifestyles and wish to eliminate their dependency on glasses.
 Premium IOLs can allow patients to see clearly at multiple distances and make activities like reading, driving and seeing at night easier.